ryli123/StayAway/README.md

 ## Overview
 StayAway is a portable device that can keep users safer from the threat of COVID-19.
 The device detects social distancing infractions using a headless Raspberry Pi and PiCamera module and reports the processed live feed to a React Native app via Google Cloud Storage.
 You can then keep track of your proximity to large groups and crowded spaces and stay informed on COVID-19.

 This project was built for the University of Waterloo SE101 final project.
-Read more [here](https://git.uwaterloo.ca/se101-f20/five-guys/-/blob/master/SE101FINALREPORT_fiveguys.pdf).
+The original repository can be found [here](https://git.uwaterloo.ca/se101-f20/five-guys).

 ## App